What are Medigap Protections?

 What is the Guaranteed Issue Period for Medicare Supplements?

-After your six-month open enrollment period has ended, all bets are off.
+After your six-month In health insurance, open enrollment is a period during which a person may enroll in or change their selection of health plan benefits.
+Health plan enrollment is ordinarily subject to restrictions.... period has ended, all bets are off.
 That does not mean you won’t be able to get a Medicare supplement policy, it simply means that there’s no guarantee that your application will be accepted.

 When you have a guaranteed issue right, the insurance company you choose: